 Around Gordon Falls

-If you would like to extend your walk from Gordon Falls Lookout, you have a couple of options.
+If you want to extend your walk from Gordon Falls Lookout, you have a couple of options.
 Walk 50 meters to Gordon Falls Reserve to the start of a few walking trails.
-You could take a short but steep 450-meter walk to the Pool of Siloam – a beautiful waterfall and a pool at its base.
+You could take a short but steep 450-meter walk to the Pool of Siloam – a beautiful waterfall with a pool at its base.

 And if you would like a slightly longer walk, continue from the Pool of Siloam to Lyrebird Dell.
 This delightful walk takes you along Gordon Creek to a secluded dell and another waterfall and a plunge pool.
 You can read my guide to Pool of Siloam and Lyrebird Dell walk here.
 From Lyrebird Dell waterfall, you can take the 500-meter Lone Pine track back to Gordon Falls Reserve.

 From the reserve, follow Olympian Parade and Leura Mall back to Leura or to Leura Cascades Picnic Area if you parked your car there.
 It is about a 20-minute walk.